-- Bake Subdiv: Godot lightmapper uses a grid to transfer light information around.
-The default value is fine and should work for most cases.
+- Bake Subdiv: The Godot lightmapper uses a grid to transfer light information around; the default value is fine and should work for most cases.
 Increase it in case you want better lighting on small details or your scene is large.

 - Capture Subdiv: This is the grid used for real-time capture information (lighting dynamic objects).
 Default value is generally OK, it’s usually smaller than Bake Subdiv and can’t be larger than it.

 - Bake Quality: Three bake quality modes are provided, Low, Medium and High.
 Higher quality takes more time.

 - Bake Mode: The baker can use two different techniques: Voxel Cone Tracing (fast, but approximate), or RayTracing (slow, but accurate).

 - Propagation: Used for the Voxel Cone Trace mode.
 Works just like in